 Participating agencies work together to achieve positive health outcomes through the coordination of land use, transportation, and public health policy.
-HTC membership is made up of the Secretary of Transportation or designee (co-chair), the Secretary of Health and Human Services or designee (co-chair), the Secretary of Energy and Environmental Affairs or designee, the MassDOT Highway Administrator or designee, the MassDOT Transit Administrator or designee, and the Commissioner of Public Health or designee.
-The HTC will also promote improved coordination among the public sector, private sector, and advocacy groups, as well as among transportation, land use, and public health stakeholders.
-The charges of the Healthy Transportation Compact were considered developing this UPWP, and MPO activities that relate to the Healthy Transportation Compact are discussed in the Bicycle/Pedestrian Support Activities (6-XX) MetroFuture Implementation (page 6-XX), Alternative-Mode Planning and Coordination (7-XX), and Livable Community Workshop Program (page 7-XX) descriptions.
+HTC membership is made up of the Secretary of Transportation or designee (co-chair), the Secretary of Health and Human Services or designee (co-chair), the Secretary of Energy and Environmental Affairs or designee, the MassDOT Highway Administrator or designee, the MassDOT Transit Administrator or designee, the Commissioner of Public Health or designee, and the Secretary of Housing and Economic development or designee.
+The HTC will also promote improved coordination among the public sector. private sector, and advocacy groups, as well as among transportation, land use, and public health stakeholders.
+The charges of the Healthy Transportation Compact were considered developing this UPWP, and MPO activities that relate to the Healthy Transportation Compact are discussed in the Bicycle/Pedestrian Support Activities (page 6-7) MetroFuture Implementation (page 6-27), Alternative-Mode Planning and Coordination (page 7-3), and Livable Community Workshop Program (page 7-14) descriptions.
 MPO staff has also supported health impact assessments and addressed health-related topics through analysis for MassDOT-funded transportation- planning projects, such as the Grounding McGrath: Determining the Future of the Route 28 Corridor project.
 This work has enabled MPO staff to develop expertise in health impact assessments, and to better understand the relationship between public health and transportation, which the MPO can use to inform its transportation planning process.